FredrikAndreHansen/FredrikAndreHansen/README.md

 ### $\textsf{\color{#0252bd}{PowerShell}}$
 - ### Website Checker: https://github.com/FredrikAndreHansen/websiteChecker
   Checks if a given website is up or not automatically.
-The script has an GUI, and you can add or remove websites by your choice.
+The program has an GUI, and you can add or remove websites by your choice.
 - ### Desktop Cleaner: https://github.com/FredrikAndreHansen/cleanDesktop
   A PowerShell script that automatically takes your files from your desktop and move them into designated folders.